An Antenna PVR is used for pausing and recording your favourite shows on your TV antenna.

 PVR stands for personal video recorder.
 Sometimes they are also called a DVR which stands for digital video recorder.
 Their functionality is very similar to a cable or satellite PVR except that they are not compatible.
 So, if you have a Rogers PVR or a Bell Satellite PVR it will not work on your HD antenna because its a totally different transmission technology.
 Most PVR’s have an EPG or electronic program guide.
 They can record, pause, fast forward and rewind.
 You can also setup different recordings.

 There are a number of different antenna PVR manufacturers on the market.

 Channel Master has a number of units that they have had on the market for awhile.
 TIVO is big in the US and they have some units as well.
 HomeworX is a basic unit which is fine if you want to just pause live TV and setup recordings.
 The guide is very basic on it.
 HomeRun HD is a networked based unit that can be used to stream the HD video to a number of different streaming boxes and streaming media servers.
 It requires some good technical knowledge to figure out how to set it up.
 A couple of other network based antenna PVR units are Simple.tv and Tablo.

 Whichever unit you decide to go with make sure you do your research.
-My recommendation as the easiest out of box solution go with the Channel Master.
+Right now there is not a good antenna PVR solution for Canada.
+The new channel master Stream+ does not work here.
 For a basic and best priced unit go with the HomeworX.
 We sell both units and have installed and tested both of them.